Chourouk Hriech

 This black and white drawing is typical of Chourouk Hriech's approach.
 The viewer can witness the artist's sure stroke gradually drawing a conflation of urban and vegetal structures, both crucial elements throughout her work.
 She plays with perspective and patterns to create an oneiric, irreal, even utopic city.
 With this artwork, Chourouk invites us to travel in another temporality.
 Its poetical and curious title increases the mystery conveyed in the piece.

-Chourouk Hriech was born in 1977,she lives and works in Marseille, France.
+Born in 1977, Chourouk Hriech lives and works in Marseille, France.